At Utzy we are dedicated to providing truthful, honest information that helps you to live a healthier lifestyle

-When you exercise, your body rids itself of toxins and germs through your sweat and urine.
+When you exercise, your body rids itself of toxins and germs through your sweat.
 You also boost your mood and your immune system as you increase blood flow in your cardiovascular system.

 You’ll receive these benefits from as little as 20 minutes of exercise.

-You can can run on the treadmill, walk around your neighborhood, or put on a YouTube video with your favorite type of exercise.
+You can can run on the treadmill, walk around your neighborhood, or follow along on a YouTube video with your favorite type of exercise.

-What should you do if you’re feeling like your coming down with something?
+What should you do if you’re feeling like you're coming down with something?